depau/house_inventory/README.md

 - Search
 - Item expiration (though no reminders)

+## Deployment notes

+The deployment threat model considers exclusively a local home LAN setup.

+Absolutely ZERO extra precautions have been taken to ensure it is okay to expose this to the Internet, and it is left as an exercise for the reader.

+It should be fine, though, I think.
+Contributions are welcome.

 ## Deploy with Docker

 - Use the `docker-compose.yml` file found in this repo, or use the image